Megaeath/streamlit-ai-chat/README.md

 ## Setup
 1. Clone the repo
-2. Create a `.env` file from the example below and fill in your credentials and API keys
+2. Create a `.streamlit/secrets.toml` file from the example below and fill in your credentials and API keys
 3. Install dependencies:
    ```bash
    pip install -r requirements.txt